 We employ direct action with highly effective public outreach using local standard-practice footage of what “food animals” experience every second of every day, hard-line discussions, virtual reality technology, succinctly informative resources and a unique value-based sales approach that closes the deal.
 We fully equip the public with everything they need in switching to a vegan lifestyle.
 We hold an abolitionist stance on animal exploitation.

-Even the police have supported the task, ruling it wasn’t illegal to view the graphic images in a public space, although some parents had plenty to complain about.
+Even the Australian police supported the protest, ruling it wasn’t illegal to view the graphic images in a public space, although some parents had plenty to complain about.

 The Anonymous chapter also offers a 22-day vegan challenge for anyone wishing to take it up.
-If it doesn’t work out for dietary or health reasons, they even offer a nutritional scientist to sit down and help plan your diet with you.
+If it doesn’t work out for dietary or health reasons, they even offer you a nutritionist to sit down and help plan your diet with you.